jiz322/CSE325FinalProject/README.md

 Classify Amazon Review text data into 5 categories.
 From 1-star to 5-star.

 ## Methodology
-For the same task, many DL and Non-DL models are implemented, including RNN, Naive Bayes, and fining tuning BERT. \
+For the same task, DL and Non-DL models are implemented, including RNN, Naive Bayes, and fining tuning BERT. \
 Details see product-review-sentiment-analysis.pdf

 ## The Results Folder